 Soheil Habibian

-I am a Ph.D. candidate in mechanical engineering at Virginia Tech, and a research assistant at Collab.
-My research interests include robot learning, human-robot collaboration, artificial intelligence, and robotics.
+I am a Virginia Tech Ph.D. graduate specializing in AI and robotics.
+My research interests include robot learning, human-robot collaboration, and artificial intelligence.
 I spent Spring 2023 as a research intern at Honda Research Institute working on modeling human cognitive states in hybrid mobility environments.

 Previously, I did my masters in mechanical engineering at Bucknell University and worked on a research project, funded by Toyota Research Institute, that was focused on modeling and control of a flexible soft actuator for creating soft robotic arms.